-13.19.11.
+15.27.12.
 Adding a Port Forwarding Rule on a VPC

 - 1. Log in to the CloudStack UI as an administrator or end user.

 - 2. In the left navigation, choose Network.

 - 3. In the Select view, select VPC.

-All the VPCs that you have created for the account is listed in the page.
+- All the VPCs that you have created for the account is listed in the page.

-4. Click the Configure button of the VPC to which you want to deploy the VMs.
+- 4. Click the Configure button of the VPC to which you want to deploy the VMs.

-The VPC page is displayed where all the tiers you created are listed in a diagram.
+- The VPC page is displayed where all the tiers you created are listed in a diagram.

-- IP Addresses - Gateways - Site-to-Site VPN - Network ACLs - 6.
-Choose an existing IP address or acquire a new IP address.
-Click the name of the IP address in the list.
-The IP Addresses page is displayed. - 7.
-Click the IP address for which you want to create the rule, then click the Configuration tab. - 8.
-In the Port Forwarding node of the diagram, click View All. - 9.
-Select the tier to which you want to apply the rule. - 10.
-Specify the following: - Public Port: The port to which public traffic will be addressed on the IP address you acquired in the previous step. - Private Port: The port on which the instance is listening for forwarded public traffic. - Protocol: The communication protocol in use between the two ports.
+- For each tier, the following options are displayed:

+- Internal LB

+- Public LB IP

+- Static NAT

+- Virtual Machines

+- CIDR

+- The following router information is displayed:

+- Private Gateways

+- Public IP Addresses

+- Site-to-Site VPNs

+- Network ACL Lists

+- 5. In the Router node, select Public IP Addresses.

+- The IP Addresses page is displayed.

+- 6. Click the IP address for which you want to create the rule, then click the Configuration tab.

+- 7. In the Port Forwarding node of the diagram, click View All.

+- 8. Select the tier to which you want to apply the rule.

+- 9. Specify the following:

+- Public Port: The port to which public traffic will be addressed on the IP address you acquired in the previous step.

+- Private Port: The port on which the instance is listening for forwarded public traffic.

+- " Protocol: The communication protocol in use between the two ports.

+- TCP